carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 3. There might be some compile-time efficiency to be had by representing consecutive islands as a single block rather than multiple blocks.

+4. Use a priority queue to sort constant pool users in inverse order of position so we always process the one closed to the end of functions first.
+This may simply CreateNewWater.

 //===---------------------------------------------------------------------===//

 We need to start generating predicated instructions.
 The .td files have a way